warner/tahoe-lafs/docs/frontends/magic-folder.rst

 =============

 The Magic Folder frontend runs as part of a gateway node.
-To set it up, you need to choose the local directory to monitor for file changes, and a mutable directory on the grid to which files will be uploaded.
+To set it up, you must use the tahoe magic-folder CLI.
+For detailed information see our :doc:`Magic-Folder CLI design documentation<../proposed/magic-folder/user-interface-design>`. need to choose the local directory to monitor for file changes, and a mutable directory on the grid to which files will be uploaded.

 These settings are configured in the ``[magic_folder]`` section of the